 Another Reason Why Canning is So Popular

 Without refrigeration, dairy products will sour and fish will ooze.
 Without pickling, drying or bottling, perishable foods like okra, mangoes, and cabbage cannot stand the test of time.
 As much as drying, refrigeration, and other processes are great ways to preserve food, canning, because of the processes involved, has a desirable ‘side-effect’.
 Some canned goods taste better after they’ve been canned.

-Canning of plant materials may lead to the loss of semi permeability of cell membranes and solubilization and breakdown of pectic substances in the cell walls.
-The result is that the foods lose their crispness and become softer.
+The canning of organic matter may lead to the loss of semi permeability of cell membranes and solubilization and breakdown of pectic substances in the cell walls.
+The result is that the food loses its crispness and becomes softer.
 Chemical processes also alter the taste of the food and release flavors that weren’t present before.
 This is desirable as it makes the food more palatable.
 Also, because the food is softer, it makes the vegetables pliable enough to be packed tightly.

 Although canned goods can last a long time, after a year, chemical processes slowly begin to alter their flavor, texture and nutritional value.
 To get the most out of your canned goods, always date the jars and make sure to use the older stock first.

-Apart from the canners themselves, there are a myriad of equipment you need to ensure that you preserve the food properly.
-You’ll need either a water bath canner or a pressure canner, depending on the type of food you’re canning.
+Apart from the canners themselves, there is a myriad of equipment needed to ensure that your produce is properly preserved.
+You’ll need either a water bath canner or a pressure canner — it depends on the type of food you’re canning.
 Both types should come with a rack.
 You’ll also need a:

 As for the canning jars, they come in two styles; modern style jars with two-piece metal lids and older style jars with glass dome lids, a wire bail and a rubber gasket.
 The U.S Department of Agriculture recommends that you use the modern jars and new metal lids.